ljeng/geophysical-cities/elevation.md

 Elevation map.
 A cool climate characterizes the elevation.

+Civil engineers optimize designs for safety.
+People settle in areas with favorable topography.
+Elevation maps indicate where cities are established.
+We know the Alps for their recreational opportunities.
+They attract tourists.

 ![Cross-sectional elevation map of the Alps](https://www.evolene-geologie.ch/data/images/14_map-section_Alp_Valais.jpg)

 Cross-sectional elevation map of the Alps.